Opportunity for All? The story of the Civilian Conservation Corps on the C&O Canal

 Those enrolled in Company 333 worked with those enrolled in Company 325 (who lived in Camp NP-1-Md. just downstream from Camp NP-2) in rewatering the first 22 miles of the C&O Canal.
 Both companies were designated in the official camp reports as "CJ" or "C-JR." "J" or "JR" indicated that they were junior camps (housing men between the ages of 17 and 25 rather than World War I veterans).
 "C" indicated that the men housed in the camps were, in the terms of the day, "colored."
 These young African American men who served their country and contributed to the opportunities we now enjoy at Chesapeake and Ohio Canal National Historical Park faced the segregated reality of their times each day in camp.
 They would also face the sometimes harsher reality of segregation outside their camps when they went on bi-weekly visits to Washington, DC, limited in the opportunities they could pursue even for recreation.

-Though the challenges of racism have not been eradicated, our nation has come far in providing more opportunities for all of its citizens since the days of the Great Depression and institutionalized segregation.
+Though the challenges of racism have not been eradicated, our nation has advanced in providing more opportunities for all of its citizens since the days of the Great Depression and institutionalized segregation.
 The members of the Civilian Conservation Corps on the C&O Canal and throughout the United States and its territories contributed greatly to the opportunities we experience today in our national and state parks and other public lands.
 It is only fitting that their contributions be recognized and remembered.